Lectures on insulating and conducting quantum spin liquids: -wave superconductor and charge orders at half-filling from a quantum spin liquid with fermionic spinons

 We now turn to the fermionic spinon theory of an insulating square lattice spin liquid in Section~\ref{sec:fermions}.
 We wish to consider a more general situation in which the gap to charged excitations can vanish \cite{ChristosLuo24}.
 In the cuprates, gapless charged excitations appear when we dope the antiferromagnet.
-But we can also consider the case where the charge gap vanishes while the electronic density remains the same as in an insulator.
-In the latter case, there can be an emergent particle-hole symmetry, which simplifies considerations of quantum criticality.
+But we can also consider the case where the charge gap vanishes while the electronic density remains the same as in an insulator {\it i.e.\/} at half-filling.
+This section will focus on the simpler situation at half-filling, and the full treatment of the doped case is deferred to Section~\ref{sec:FLs}.
+It turns out that the effective action for the charged degrees of freedom is quite similar to that in the doped case, and so this is a sensible way to proceed.

+At half-filling, there can be an emergent particle-hole symmetry, which simplifies considerations of quantum criticality.
 We can decrease the charge gap by describing the insulator by an underlying Hubbard model with on-site repulsion $U$, and reducing the value of $U$, or by adding additional off-site interactions.
 Such models have been considered in numerical studies \cite{AssaadImada,Assaad22,Assaad24,Assaad25,Xu:2020qbj,Scaletter21,Scaletter22,HongYao21,HongYao22,HongYao25,Zhaoyu22,Zhaoyu24}.
 We will now show that the SU(2) gauge theory of Eq.~(\ref{eq:fermionhop2}) has fates other than those in Fig.~\ref{fig:Neelvbs} once charged excitations are included, the most interesting of which is a $d$-wave superconductor with gapless nodal quasiparticles.

-In terms of adiabatic continuity, this $d$-wave superconductor is precisely the BCS superconductor observed in the cuprates.
+In terms of adiabatic continuity, this $d$-wave superconductor is the same as the BCS superconductor observed in the cuprates.
 However, the $d$-wave superconductor obtained in this section has one significant quantitative difference from the observations: it has a Lorentz-invariant form of its dispersion, with the two velocities only the square lattice diagonals, $v_F$ and $v_\Delta$, being equal to each other (see Fig.~\ref{fig:flsdsc}B).
 The cuprates instead have $v_F \gg v_\Delta$.
 We will resolve this problem in an interesting manner in Section~\ref{sec:aniso} when we consider the transition from FL* to a $d$-wave superconductor in the doped case.